lauralaringe/EasyFlex/README.md

 Hedera Hashgraph API: https://docs.hedera.com/guides/docs/hedera-api/consensus-service

 ## How to use
+1. Run Main.java
+2. It will be asked to choose a service between Cryptocurrency, File service and Consensus service.
+3a.
+Cryptocurrency will transfer Hbars (Hedera cryptocurrency) at the recipient account selected.
+The transaction can be checked in the mirror node at https://explorer.kabuto.sh/mainnet
+3b.
+File service will
+3c.
+The options for the Consesus service will be 7.
+To read a file sent 2 computers will be needed, with different accounts.
 ## Roadmap
 The idea is expanding the use of Hedera Hasgraph and creating a mainnet and using our own mirror node where to build a proper application to retrieve the flexibility resurces' power and energy information to display them and validate the flexibility commitment.